 Pros

-Assignment Assignment (Turnitin) Assignment (Media)
+Assignment Assignment (Turnitin) Kaltura Media Assignment

 Supports a variety of submission types, including online text (with optional character limit), single or multiple files, images, etc.